 How to Apply

-PLEASE NOTE: DUE TO THE HIGH VOLUME OF REQUESTS, UNSW MEDICINE IS UNABLE TO OFFER OR PROCESS ANY FURTHER CLERKSHIP PLACEMENTS AT ANY AFFILIATED HOSPITAL FOR APRIL/MAY, 2020.
-We will continue to try to secure placement requests for June, 2020 onwards.
+DUE TO THE HIGH VOLUME OF REQUESTS, UNSW MEDICINE IS UNABLE TO PROCESS ANY FURTHER CLERKSHIP APPLICATIONS AT OUR AFFILIATED HOSPITALS FOR 2020 PLACEMENT.

 Please ensure that you have read all Clerkship information before commencing application.

 - Submit an initial online application with all your contact details, requested dates and top three specialisation/discipline preferences.

 - A part-completed application form will be emailed to you to download.
 The downloaded application must be given to your medical school for completion and sign-off.

 - Supporting documents must then be posted or couriered to the Clerkship Co-ordinator.
 At this stage of the application process, emailed or faxed copies will not be accepted.

 - Your application will not progress until all supporting documentation is received by the Clerkship Co-ordinator.

 Your printed application form with the last page of the application completed/endorsed by your medical school

 Students applying from a non-English speaking Medical School must provide evidence of English Proficiency

 Letter of Good Standing from your medical school